MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-log-collection-overview.md

 ![Screenshot of diagnostic log collection options](media/azure-stack-automatic-log-collection/azure-stack-diagnostic-log-decision-tree.png)

-To cover Can you share logs?
+Filippo mentioned can you share logs?
 Can you connect to a cloud?
 Are you on 1907?
 Is portal available?
-If policy does not allow sending logs, CSS can work with you directly
+If policy does not allow sending logs, CSS can work with you directly.
+Can we show a simpler tree?
+I'll make it vertical.

 ## See also